 - Averted somewhat with the second episode of New Amsterdam, during a flashback set in the early 1940s, where John produces a baby out of wedlock with a black woman named Lily.
 She gets fired when her employer sees her with a white man and previously had to enter the hotel where they met through a service elevator.
 Her father becomes very upset with them both, and says they can never make it in the world (at this point interracial marriage was illegal in most states, for onenote ).
 The hotel staff react more reasonably than you would expect in real life in the 1940s, but they may not have known John and Lily were together (or it might not have been completely uncommon if a white man had an affair with a black woman).
 Lily herself breaks it off, knowing they'll be together in the long run.
 It turns out like this after she gets pregnant, and when they reunite in the black hospital after she has their baby, there are some very pointed looks.

-- Mash plays with this trope several different ways, depending on the character and the writer(s) of the episode.
-For the married Trapper John, and early-season bachelor Hawkeye Pierce, Eternal Sexual Freedom is in full play; no one calls them out on their open and casual affairs.
+- M*A*S*H plays with this trope several different ways, depending on the character and the writer(s) of the episode.
+For the married Henry Blake and Trapper John, and early-season bachelor Hawkeye Pierce, Eternal Sexual Freedom is in full play; no one calls them out on their open and casual affairs.
 The married Frank Burns, on the other hand, is treated like scum for establishing an ongoing, if shallow, relationship with Margaret Houlihan, who gets the nickname "Hot Lips" out of it, although in their case this is more because they're Holier Than Thou hypocrites.note B.J.
-Honeycutt, on the very rare occasions that he isn't completely faithful to his wife Peg, receives a reaction somewhere between disappointment in his behavior and anger for Peg's sake from the other characters.
+Hunnicutt, on the two occasions that he isn't completely faithful to his wife Peg, doesn't get a lot of judgment from the other characters; mostly, he pillories himself, though Hawkeye reacts angrily to his writing a letter confessing to Peg, saying it will only hurt her.
 Also, in later seasons Hawkeye's womanizing is (some times) deconstructed and he's shown as rather pathetic rather than as a positive example.

 - That '70s Show: Some of the show's later plots, while not actually incorrect, were very unlikely to happen, such as Hyde marrying a stripper and continuing to live with the Formans, or Eric and Donna getting caught having sex in the kitchen and suffering no repercussions.
 In all likelihood, those things wouldn't happen now.